viperiq/cinematic/README important.md

 # cinematic
-C# WPF cinema app with a video trailer and simple log in and registration process
+C# WPF cinema app with a video trailer and simple log in and registration process full details in the pdf if you are intrested

 the txt.txt is the important part or the database for username and password go to your project file example :-